stephmarie17/docs-shared/dbx/causal-consistency.rst

 following requirements:

 - When starting a session, the driver must enable the causal consistency option.
 This option is enabled by default.
-To learn more, see the :manual:`causalConsistency field </reference/method/Mongo.startSession/#mongodb-method-Mongo.startSession>` in the {+mdb-server+} manual.

 - Operations must run in a single session on a single thread.
 Otherwise, the sessions or threads must communicate the operation time and cluster